uyjosephn/uyjosephn/README.md

 # Hey, I'm Joseph!
-- 🔭 I’m currently learning and being a Certified Data Management Professional
+- 🔭 I’m currently learning and trying to be a Certified Data Management Professional

 <!--
 **uyjosephn/uyjosephn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.